skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 strong."
 He reflects for a moment, "Although... it wasn't very strong this time around.
 Perhaps it isn't on their side of the island."

-Eomer asks, "Would the prince know?"
+Eomier asks, "Would the prince know?"

 Norvus shrugs, "I suppose he might have.
 Of course, I've heard the entire Lorman family was wiped out when Fort Bolland fell."

-Eomer nods without commenting on the prince.
+Eomier nods without commenting on the prince.
 "Would Sagemaster Teerin know where to find the Magus Archives?"

 "Oooh.
 Interesting," Norvus says thoughtfully.